 At the edge of the giveaway map were train tracks and a street crossing them.
 Pointing to the crossing and then to the countertop just off the map, she said, “Where you want to go is here, on the other side of the tracks.
 It’s not on this map. but I can draw you the route on the back of it.”
 Gosh.
 My relative Therese apparently lived on the wrong side of the tracks.
 The tourist lady finished her drawing and pointed me in the direction of the street crossing.
 I was off.
 I was glad that I’d gone in the tourist office during business hours, when it was open.

-Once I was on the other side of the tracks, the quality of building construction dropped noticeably.
+Once I was on the other side of the tracks, the quality of building construction dropped considerably.
 It really did seem to be the “wrong side of the tracks.”
 Most of the buildings appeared to be apartment blocks of 2, maybe 3 stories.
 But most of them appeared to have been uninhabited for quite a while, judging from the fact that sunshine pierced their roofs, and chunks of their walls had fallen out.
 I stopped in the road to think about this again.
-I actually walked through a large hole in one building’s walls, stopping by a dead pigeon.
+I actually entered one building through a large hole torn from the building’s walls, stopping by a dead pigeon.
 I stood there thinking it through.
 Did I really want to open what could be a can of worms?

 Well, in the end I wasn’t going to travel thousands of miles and then chicken out at the last minute.
-I found the building with the address I’d been given and was relieved to find it intact and inhabited, a two-story apartment block that seemed kept up pretty well.
+I found the building with the address I’d been given and was relieved to find it intact and inhabited, a two-story apartment block that seemed pretty well kept up.
 The apartment that I wanted was on the second floor, right up a flight of cement stairs with a metal railing.
 I climbed the staircase, walked along a cement walkway to the door, and knocked.
 The door opened.

 Behind the door was a short elderly woman whose face shared so many features with my own grandmother’s.
 I said something like, “Therese?
 Je suis Paul.”